Diving hazards: To the water

 Heated water in the suit forms an active insulation barrier to heat loss, but the temperature must be regulated within fairly close limits.
 If the temperature falls below about 32 C, hypothermia can result, and temperatures above 45 C can cause burn injury to the diver.
 The diver may not notice a gradual change in inlet temperature, and in the early stages of hypo- or hyperthermia, may not notice the deteriorating condition.
 The suit is loose fitting to allow unimpeded water flow.
 This causes a large volume of water (13 to 22 litres) to be held in the suit, which can impede swimming due to the added inertia.
 When controlled correctly, the hot water suit is safe, comfortable and effective, and allows the diver adequate control of thermal protection.

+To the breathing gas

+The expansion of compressed breathing gas in the diving regulator causes intense cooling, and the chilled gas is heated to body temperature and humidified in the alveoli, which causes rapid heat loss from the body by conduction and evaporation.
+The amount of heat loss is proportional to the mass of gas breathed, which is proportional to ambient pressure at depth.
+Helium has a higher heat conductivity than nitrogen and oxygen, but has a lower specific heat, so heat loss to helium based breathing gases is less than to air or nitrox.

+This heat loss to breathing gas compounds the risk of hypothermia already present in the cold temperatures usually found at greater depths.

+To the habitat atmosphere

+Heat loss to the habitat atmosphere is significant in saturation diving.
+Heat is lost to the ambient gas in a closed diving bell, saturation accommodation and decompression chambers, and underwater habitats, particularly when there is a helium component to the gas, due to the high thermal conductivity of helium.

 Injuries due to contact with the solid surroundings

 Some parts of the underwater environment are sharp or abrasive, and can damage unprotected skin.
 Diving suits also help prevent the diver's skin being damaged by rough or sharp underwater objects, marine animals, hard corals, or metal debris commonly found on shipwrecks.
 Ordinary protective clothing such as overalls and gloves, or special purpose clothing such as dive skins and rash vests can effectively protect against some of these hazards.
 A combination of overalls worn over a diving suit is worn by some professional divers.
 Helmets similar to climbing helmets are effective protection against banging one's head on a rough overhead surface, particularly if a neoprene hood is not worn.
 A diving helmet is very effective for impact protection.